cristianflobo/OpenPLC_Editor_Custom_v4/docs/HEADLESS_SETUP.md

-# OpenPLC Editor Headless Setup Guide
+# RSwitch Headless Setup Guide

-This guide explains how to run the OpenPLC Editor GUI application in a headless Linux environment using the automated setup script.
+This guide explains how to run the RSwitch GUI application in a headless Linux environment using the automated setup script.

 ## Overview

-The `setup-headless-vnc.sh` script automates the complete setup of a headless environment for running the OpenPLC Editor with browser-based GUI access through noVNC.
+The `setup-headless-vnc.sh` script automates the complete setup of a headless environment for running RSwitch with browser-based GUI access through noVNC.
 This is particularly useful for:

-- Running the OpenPLC Editor on headless servers
+- Running RSwitch on headless servers
 - Automating GUI testing in CI/CD pipelines
 - Remote access to the editor through a web browser
 - Development and testing in containerized environments